algolia/magento/_src/m2-indexing.md

 ### Indexed attributes

-The extension does not offer to modify indexable attributes via the admin configuration, but they can be changed by hooking your method into the `algolia_additional_section_items_before_index` event.
+The extension does not let you modify indexable attributes via the admin configuration, but they can be changed by hooking your method into the `algolia_additional_section_items_before_index` event.
+See [events](/magento/doc/m2/backend).

 **Default indexed attributes:**